GregTheMadMonk/tnl-noa/Documentation/Tutorials/Solvers/ODE/tutorial_ODE_solvers.md

 The function accepts the following parameters:

-1. `u` is a vector or vector view representing solution of the heat equation at given time.
+1. `file` is the file into which we want to store the solution.
-2. `file_name` is name of file into which we want to store the solution.
+2. `u` is a vector or vector view representing solution of the heat equation at given time.
 3. `n` is number of nodes the we use for the approximation of the solution.
 4. `h` is space step, i.e. distance between two consecutive nodes.
-5. `output_idx` is index of the output file.
+5. `time` is the current time of the evolution being computed.

-The function uses auxiliary object \ref TNL::FileName which allows to construct a file name with given index and extension, for example `solution-000.txt`, `solution-0001.txt` and so on.
-The variable `file_name` serves as a base of the final file name (line 6).
-Next we set the file index (\ref TNL::FileName.setIndex, line 7) and the extension of the file name (\ref TNL::FileName.setExtension, line 8).
-The whole filename can be obtain by the means of the method \ref TNL::FileName::getFileName (line 8).
-The rest of the code is common use of \ref std::fstream.
-The output format is compatible with [Gnuplot](http://www.gnuplot.info/) or it can be easily parsed in [Python](https://www.python.org/) and processes by [Matplotlib](https://matplotlib.org/) for example.
+The function writes the results in a format compatible with [Gnuplot](http://www.gnuplot.info/) or it can be easily parsed in [Python](https://www.python.org/) and processes by [Matplotlib](https://matplotlib.org/) for example.

 The result looks as follows: